Emergent social conventions and collective bias in LLM populations: Introduction

-Interactions within the game take place in the form of a series of text-based moves.
-In each interaction, the LLM agent is given a text prompt comprised of a system prompt and a user input prompt.
-The system prompt contains all information about the game.
-The user input requests the agent to predict a player's next action based on the history of choices in the $M$ most recent interactions.
-This positions the agent as an external observer of the game, tasked with forecasting the upcoming round.
-In practice, these decisions dictate the state of play.
-Agents receive no information about the players' identities or personalities, such as whether they are rational actors.
-Consequently, we can interpret the agent's recommendations as their de-facto participation in the game.
-The system prompt (see \textit{Materials and Methods}) is designed such that the agent's output follows a consistent format, from which we can extract its decision.
-Following previous works on LLMs' cognitive abilities~\cite{kojima2022large}, we ask the agent to `think step by step' and to explicitly consider the history of play.
+The system prompt (see \textit{Materials and Methods}) is designed such that the agent’s output follows a consistent format, from which we can extract its decision.
+Following previous works on LLMs' cognitive abilities~\cite{kojima2022large}, we prompt the agent to `think step by step' and to explicitly consider the history of play.
 The prompt thus encourages agents to make a decision based on their previous experience, but provides no instruction as to how it should be used in the decision making process.
 Agents are asked to select a name from the name pool, which is presented to them as a list of $W$ unique letters sampled from the English alphabet.
 Ordering bias is removed by randomizing the list of presented letters for each player at every interaction.
 A successful interaction garners equal rewards for the participating agents, whereas a failure to coordinate results in a penalty.
-In the absence of human guidance, LLMs are notoriously bad at arithmetic.
+In the absence of human guidance, LLMs are notoriously bad at arithmetic~\cite{huang2023large}.
 To avoid decision errors based on a misjudgment of the game state, we explicitly provide the agent with both the payoff they obtained at each round and their cumulative score within memory range.
 Lastly, to ensure that the responses generated by the LLM are correctly guided by the prompt and not merely the result of random hallucinations~\cite{xu2024hallucination}, we have implemented a meta-prompting strategy to assess the LLM's understanding of the given instructions.
 This practice, previously used in evaluating LLMs within game-theoretical frameworks~\cite{fontana2024nicer}, consists of posing a series of text comprehension queries to the LLM and evaluating the precision of its responses.
-The LLMs subjected to our testing demonstrated good comprehension capabilities, as detailed in SI Section~\ref{SI: prompting}.
+The LLMs subjected to our testing demonstrated good comprehension capabilities (see Fig.~\ref{fig: meta prompting}).

-\section{Results}
+\subsection{Results}